sharon-hadar-leverate/dockers_gcloud/README.md

 In order to use aggregation queries, a mongoclient is necessary..
 Download RoboMongo from https://robomongo.org/download
 After installing it, MongoDB connections window will open.
-Choose "Create",
+Choose "Create".
+To get the connection information go back to mLab,
 Under mLab database https://mlab.com/databases/sharonhadar_db, there are the connection information
 ```
 To connect using a driver via the standard MongoDB URI (what's this?):
 mongodb://<dbuser>:<dbpassword>@ds125381.mlab.com:25381/sharonhadar_db
 ```
-In robomongo, in the Connection tab enter following in the Address box:
+In robomongo, under the Connection tab enter following in the Address box:
 ```
 ds125381.mlab.com
 ```